-Environmental Excellence in Weapon System Acquisition - Large Program
+Environmental Excellence in Weapon System Acquisition - Small Program

-Eligibility: Presented to any individual or team that is part of an acquisition program of record in Acquisition Category I (as defined in DoD Instruction 5000.02, Operation of the Defense Acquisition System), making a significant contribution to an established environment, safety, and occupational health (ESOH) effort for that acquisition program.
+Eligibility: Presented to any individual or team that is part of an acquisition program of record in Acquisition Category II or III (as defined in DoD Instruction 5000.02, January 7, 2015, Operation of the Defense Acquisition System), making a significant contribution to an established environment, safety, and occupational health (ESOH) effort for that acquisition program.
 This ESOH effort shall encompass the following:

 - 1. Identifying ESOH hazards. - 2.
-Using MIL-STD 882 or similar risk management process. - 3.
+Using U.S. Military Standard 882E (MIL-STD-882E), May 11, 2012, Department Of Defense Standard Practice: System Safety, or similar risk management process. - 3.
 Documenting the associated ESOH risks, and programmatic (e.g., cost, schedule, or performance) risks if applicable. - 4.
 Mitigating the associated risks through systems engineering. - 5.
 Accepting the ESOH risk at the appropriate management level for one or more systems acquisition programs. - 6.
-Establishing a partnership with the system's end users, receiving installations, and training locations and ensured National Environmental Policy Act (NEPA) and Executive Order (E.O.)
-12114 compliance requirements are addressed before the system is delivered.
+Establishing a partnership with the system's end users, receiving installations, and training locations and ensured National Environmental Policy Act (NEPA) compliance requirements are addressed before the system is delivered.